Nested Instrumental Variables Analysis: Switcher Average Treatment Effect, Identification, Efficient Estimation and Generalizability: Simulation study

+Figure S1 displays the sampling distributions of $\widehat{\psi}_{ee}$ for various combinations of sample size and switcher proportion, assuming a continuous outcome and $\beta = (2, 2, 2)$.
+The true SWATE values are indicated by red dashed lines.
+Overall, the sampling distributions are approximately normal, except in scenarios with both a small sample size and a low switcher proportion (e.g., $n = 1000$ with 11\% switchers).
+For a fixed switcher proportion, the distributions become more concentrated around the true values as the sample size increases.
+Similarly, for a fixed sample size, higher switcher proportions result in greater concentration around the true values.

+Table \ref{tab:simu_SWATE_ee_con} reports the bias, relative bias, and coverage probability across different settings, showing consistent trends.
+When the switcher proportion is small (e.g., 11\%), a large sample size (e.g., $n = 10000$) is required for the estimator to achieve low relative bias and nominal coverage, reflecting weak IV bias \citep{bound1995problems,andrews2019weakiv}.
+Conversely, when the switcher proportion is high (e.g., 66\%), the relative bias is small and the 95\% CI coverage is close to nominal even for moderately sized samples; for example, with $\beta = (2, 2, 2)$ and $n = 1000$, the relative bias is 2.1\% and the 95\% CI coverage is 94.1\%.

+Table \ref{tab:simu_SWATE_ee_con} also reports the frequency of estimator instability, which occurs only when both the sample size and switcher proportion are small.
+For instance, when $n = 2000$ and the switcher proportion is 32\%, none of the 1000 simulated datasets produced an unstable estimator.
+The one-step estimator, by comparison, was slightly more prone to instability than the estimating equation-based estimator (see Table \ref{tab:simu_SWATE_os_con} in Supplemental Material \ref{subsec: simulation, estimators, supp}).

-Overall, our simulation studies suggest that when the sample size times the proportion of switchers is greater than $500$, the performance of our proposed estimator is favorable with small relative bias and close-to-nominal coverage.
-Simulation results for a binary outcome are qualitatively similar; see Supplemental Material S2 for details.
+Overall, the simulation results indicate that when the product of the sample size and the switcher proportion exceeds 500, the proposed estimator performs well, exhibiting low relative bias and approximately nominal coverage.
+Similar qualitative patterns were observed for a binary outcome; see Supplemental Material \ref{subsec: simulation, estimators, supp} for details.